 “testdroid_device”: “iPad Mini 7.0.4 A1432”,

-What Happens to Your App on Testdroid Cloud
+What Happens to Your App on Bitbar Testing

 In addition, the usability being light-year ahead on server-side Appium, those two pretty similar from the infrastructural point of view.
 This picture below explains what happens behind the scenes regardless of which way you are using it.

 Secondly, users do not need to configure any of those devices on desired capabilities, but all can be done with Device Group creation and configuration by dragging and dropping desired devices into your device groups.
-This eliminates the variety of errors that typically came with configuring devices in script.
+This eliminates a variety of errors that typically came with configuring devices in the script.

-Also, all test runs are now easy to monitor through real-time views at Testdroid Cloud.
-At a glance, you will see how test runs are doing, get instant feedback on failures, and possibility to maintain all test results (screenshots, logs, performance stats etc.) and file assets under your projects.
+Also, all test runs are now easy to monitor through real-time views on Bitbar Testing.
+At a glance, you will see how test runs are doing, get instant feedback on failures, and the possibility to maintain all test results (screenshots, logs, performance stats etc.) and file assets under your projects.